 Responsibility: Our kids love helping in the garden by taking turns watering almost daily and adding new plants.
 They love going on an egg hunt to see what eggs were laid by monarchs that have visited the garden.
 They love checking on the caterpillars throughout the day and making sure they are all still there.
 Working together as a family, we are a team creating something beautiful, and we are reminded of this responsibility every time we see butterflies visit our garden.

 Gratitude: Raising butterflies have taught our kids that caterpillars don’t live a long time and sometimes they do not get to become butterflies — and sometimes butterflies are born with problems that could prevent them from ever flying.
 While this is very unfortunate and sad, we know that the time we had with them at whatever stage is a gift.
 We have gratitude for being able to see them grow and appreciate the joy they bring.
 We are grateful that butterflies transform and that we get to see them evolve from a little caterpillar into a beautiful butterfly.
-Monarch butterflies have a dangerously low population due to a combination of pesticides that poison them and herbicides that kill their primary food source — milkweed.
+Monarch butterflies recently joined the endangered species list and have a dangerously low population due to a combination of pesticides that poison them and herbicides that kill their primary food source — milkweed.
 For my family, raising butterflies helps us feel that we are doing something positive, however small it may be, to help save the monarch butterflies.
 Our little backyard butterfly garden can have a big impact on their world.

 Although raising these butterflies came about serendipitously, I had no idea going into it that my entire family would be involved.
 My husband assists with the butterfly release and provides photographic journaling, the kids are learning valuable attributes and communing with nature, and I am enjoying our daily treks to the backyard to check on the progress of our temporary inhabitants.
 This is indeed a win-win situation for the monarch butterfly population and my family.

-• Hi Danielle!
+Hi Danielle!
 It’s so hard to find this year…I heard growers can’t keep up.
 I like Holiday’s Nursery & Landscaping or Liberty Landscape Supply at Trad’s.
 There is another good spot in Arlington.
 I’ll come back with the name later. 🙂